Modi34/Array-combinations/README.md

 ```
 The reason to keep it simple is ability to change it for any usecase without much effort:

-If you need to limit results by array length:
+If you need to limit results by length:
 ```javascript
 function combine(arr = [], limit){
 	let result = []